-Alejandra Proaño has worked on issues around anger and violence with women, men, families, and organizations in Canada, Mexico, Colombia, and in her home country of Ecuador.
+Alejandra Proaño has worked on issues around anger and violence with women, men, families, and organizations in Canada, Mexico, Colombia, and her home country of Ecuador.
 She facilitates groups and sees individuals, couples and families.
-With more than 18 years of experience in the field, she is also a published author, international consultant, speaker, and professional coach.
-She facilitates the women’s groups, which start approximately every 7 weeks, and co-facilitates some of the men’s groups with Moose Anger Management.
+With more than 20 years of experience in the field, she is also a published author, international consultant, speaker, and professional coach.
+She facilitates the women’s groups, which start approximately every 7 weeks, and co-facilitates some men’s groups with Moose Anger Management.
 Alejandra has a BA in psychology, a Specialization in Systemic Therapies, and a Master of Psychology degree.
 She also has a Master of Science degree (Technology Management) and a Master of Arts (Literature).
 Read more »

 Alistair has been working professionally as a counsellor/educator since 1989 and in private practice since 1994.
 During this time Alistair has developed a manner of working with men and women which is respectful, solution-focussed and based on both academic theory and extensive experience.
 This experience includes working with trauma, and historic abuse in a manner that honours each person and allows for deep healing, and looking at the practical “anger management” work that some prefer.
 It completely depends on what each person is looking for.
 During the last twenty-two years he has worked with thousands of people who have made the phone call out of a desire to create change.
 Although he has facilitated court-ordered men, he now works exclusively with self-referred clients.
 Read more »